waveman800/Deepseek-OCR-API.rs/README.md

   --host 0.0.0.0 --port 8000 \
   --device cpu --max-new-tokens 512
 ```
+> macOS tip: add `--features metal` to the `cargo run -p deepseek-ocr-server` command when you want the server binary to link against Accelerate + Metal (and pair it with `--device metal` at runtime).

 Notes:
 - Use `data:` URLs or remote `http(s)` links; local paths are rejected.